JuliaMusic/Mplay.jl/README.md

 highest refresh rates.
 That's why it responds in real-time in the order of milliseconds, both to user interactions and MIDI events.

-If, for any reason, the contained run-time doesn't work, you can build your own binaries:
+If, for any reason, the contained MIDI run-time doesn't work, you can build your own binaries:

 *macOS X*